0xjunger/0xjunger.github.io/README.md

 # Hey, I'm Jünger!

 I'm a Turkish physicist.
 I'm studying particle(accelerator) physics and contribute to CERN-related experiments.
-I met with distributed systems 4 years ago, and I'm studying cryptography and related applications in Ethereum.
+I met with distributed systems 4 years ago, and I'm studying cryptography and related implementation in Ethereum.

 I follow the [cypherpunk](https://nakamotoinstitute.org/static/docs/cypherpunk-manifesto.txt) philosophy.
 Privacy in the digital age is a necessity, not just an option.
 That is why I am committed to researching and contributing to trustless and verifiable protocols.